rphill299/whisper-ui/README.md

 # Audio-Analyzer-and-Transcription-Tool
-End to end information extraction from audio input.
+End to end audio transcription and information extraction from audio input.